What Causes Constipation? The Physiology of Colonic Transit

 The Biological Mechanism of Constipation

-To understand constipation, one must look at the primary function of the large intestine (the colon).
+Constipation starts with the colon.
 As food moves through the stomach and small intestine, vital nutrients are absorbed, leaving a liquid slurry of waste (chyme).
-When this waste enters the colon, the body begins a delicate reclamation process.
-The colon's primary job is to extract water and essential salts from this waste, solidifying it into stool.
+When this waste enters the colon, the body begins a careful reclamation process: the colon's primary job is to extract water and essential salts from the waste and solidify it into stool.

-Constipation occurs when the transit time—the speed at which waste moves through the digestive tract—is excessively slowed.
-When food moves too sluggishly, the colon is given too much time to absorb water.
-The result is stool that is severely dehydrated, hard, and physically difficult to push out of the body (typically presenting as Types 1 or 2 on the Bristol Stool Scale).
+Constipation happens when transit time—the speed at which waste moves through your digestive tract—slows down too much.
+When food moves too sluggishly, the colon gets too much time to absorb water.
+The result is stool that's severely dehydrated, hard, and physically difficult to pass (typically presenting as Types 1 or 2 on the Bristol Stool Scale).

 Clinical Symptoms and Presentation